7mind/blog/lightweight-reflection.md

 // List[reflect.runtime.universe.Symbol] = List(type A)
 ```

+So, we may reconstruct each base type using type parameters to populate the `context` for `makeRef`.

 ## The rest of the damn Owl

 I provided some basic insights into the problem.
 In case you wish to look at the full implementation, you may find it [in our repository](https://github.com/7mind/izumi/tree/feature/light-type-tags-wip0/fundamentals/fundamentals-reflection/src/main/scala/com/github/pshirshov/izumi/fundamentals/reflection/macrortti).
 It has 2K+ LoC and has all the necessary features implemented.
 Also there are some logging facilities allowing you to get a detailed log of what happens during subtype checks.